nextcloud/documentation/admin_manual/installation/deployment_recommendations.rst

   resources)
 * Least load to Apache servers (2-n)
 * Memcached/Redis for shared session storage (2-n)
-* Database cluster with single Master, multiple slaves and proxy to split requests accordingly (2-n) - HAProxy or `MaxScale`_ are possible proxy solutions to load balance the writes to the master and reads to the slaves (see "Database load balancer" below)
+* Database cluster with single Master, multiple slaves and proxy to split requests accordingly (2-n) - `MaxScale`_ is a possible proxy solution to load balance the writes to the master and reads to the slaves (see "Database load balancer" below)
 * GPFS or Ceph via phprados (2-n, 3 to be safe, Ceph 10+ nodes to see speed benefits under load)